enRose/react-field-decorator/README.md

 ![npm publish](https://github.com/enRose/react-field-decorator/workflows/npmpublish/badge.svg
 )

+## Contribution

+Please help me to make it better by reporting [bugs](https://github.com/enRose/react-field-decorator/issues) or [contributing](https://github.com/enRose/react-field-decorator) to the source.
+Thank you!

 ## Motivation

 - When we have a lot of controlled components say custom Input, Select or Radio button that dispatch state to parent.
 We don't want to repetitively set onChange on each one of them.